prisconapoli/mercury/README.md

 #### Improvements
 If I had more time, I wish to do the following improvements:

-- **email**: add support for cc,bcc, html content, small attachment (e.g. up to 5 MB), jumbo mail (e.g. with dropbox or google drive integrtion)
+- **email**: add support for cc,bcc, html content, small attachment (e.g. up to 5 MB), jumbo mail (e.g. with dropbox or google drive integration)
-- **real-time views**: track the mail status in real-time, monitor the average load of the system, arrival rate, average processing time
+- **real-time views**: track the mail status in real-time, monitor the average load of the system, arrival rate, average processing time, spending time in the queue
-- **event-driven system**: replace SQLAlchemy and the task queue with a complete publish subscribe solution, e.g. kafka or kinesis
+- **event-driven system**: replace SQLAlchemy and the task queue with a complete publish subscribe solution, e.g. kafka or AWS Kinesis
-- **dynamic dispatching**: introduce different classes of requests (e.g.  text only message, with html, small or large attachment,  multiple recipients) and use separate workers for every class
+- **dynamic dispatching**: introduce different classes of requests (e.g.  text only message, with html, small or large attachment,  multiple recipients) and have different pool of workers dedicated to each class
-- **retry policy**: define a strategy to reprocess or notify the sender the messages accepted by the system but not delivered due a failure of all the mail providers
+- **retry policy**: define a strategy to allow the user to reprocess a messages accepted by the system but not delivered due a failure of all the mail providers, e.g. bad recipient address

-##### Things left out
+#### Things left out
-I had no time to create web pages to track the progress of every request in real time.
+Due lack of time I didn't create the web pages to track the progress of every request in real time.
 The idea is collect all the events related to a mail, and show them along with time information and delivery status.
+It can be done in AJAX and the flask extension Flask-SocketIO.

-Moreover, I was unable to add a command in *manage.py* to run test, e.g.
+Moreover, I was unable to add a command in *manage.py* to exectue the test, e.g.
 ```
 python manage.py test
 python manage.py test coverage
 ```
-This is a limitation of Flask-Scripts which can't run test with multithread mode enabled.
+This is a limitation of Flask-Scripts which can't run the test with multithread mode enabled.

-##### Service limitation
+#### Service limitation
 **Mailgun** requires a list of *Authorized Recipients*.
 All the emails to Unknown address will be discarded.
 **Celery + Redis**: the task queue is disabled on Heroku.
 It was necessary update to a billable plan.
 User can test it in the development environment running the scripts in two separate windows:
 ```